August 21, 2017

 With the exceptions listed in (b) and (c) below, prior acts are not admissible to prove disposition to commit prohibited conduct.
 Prior acts of prohibited and non-prohibited conduct by a Respondent may be admissible to establish motive, opportunity, intent, preparation, common scheme or plan, knowledge, identity, absence of mistake/accident.

 Generally, the sexual history of a Reporting Party, Respondent, or witness will not be admitted or considered as evidence unless directly relevant and temporally proximate to an issue.

 Character or reputation regarding sexual activity is never relevant and will not be considered as evidence.

 When is sexual history relevant?

-- When there is evidence of substantially similar conduct by a Respondent, regardless of a finding of responsibility.
-This evidence may be relevant in determining the Respondent’s knowledge, intent, motive, absence of mistake, or modus operandi;
+(i) When there is evidence of substantially similar conduct by a Respondent, regardless of a finding of responsibility.
+This evidence may also be relevant to establish motive, opportunity, intent, preparation, common scheme or plan, knowledge, identity, absence of mistake/accident;

 During the process outlined in this policy, both the Reporting Party and the Respondent are granted the following procedural protections:

 - A summary of rights, investigation procedures, and avenue of appeal.